Accounting & Statistics BSc

 - Standard academic entry requirements: 38 points.

-- Other mandatory requirements: Three HL subjects at 6,6,6 including Mathematics.
-English preferred at HL6 but SL6 will also be considered.
+- Other mandatory requirements: Three HL subjects including Mathematics.
+English at HL6 or SL6.
 Mathematics Studies is NOT accepted where Mathematics is required.

 Typical entry requirements for European qualifications: European requirements: Arts, Science, Engineering, Accountancy, Social Sciences [pdf]